Lisa Cholodenko: Film

+High Art (1998)

 While at Columbia, Cholodenko wrote and directed her feature film debut High Art.
-High Art won the Waldo Salt Screenwriting Award at the Sundance Film Festival as well as the National Society of Film Critics award for Ally Sheedy's performance.
-High Art premiered at Cannes Director's Fortnight and was distributed by October Films.
+High Art won the Waldo Salt Screenwriting Award at the Sundance Film Festival as well as the National Society of Film Critics award for Ally Sheedy's performance. premiered at Cannes Director's Fortnight and was distributed by October Films.

+Laurel Canyon (2002)

 Her next film Laurel Canyon, starring Frances McDormand, Christian Bale, and Kate Beckinsale, premiered at Cannes Director's Fortnight.
 It was nominated for multiple Independent Spirit Awards and was distributed by Sony Pictures Classics.

+Cavedweller (2004)

-Cholodenko directed the 2004 film Cavedweller for Showtime; it earned Independent Spirit Award nominations for cast members Kyra Sedgwick and Aidan Quinn.
+Cholodenko directed the 2004 film Cavedweller for Showtime.
+It earned Independent Spirit Award nominations for cast members Kyra Sedgwick and Aidan Quinn.

+The Kids are All Right (2010)

 Cholodenko next co-wrote and directed The Kids Are All Right.
 She was nominated for an Academy Award for Best Original Screenplay.
 The film was nominated for another 3 Academy Awards, including Best Picture, and won a Golden Globe for Best Picture, Comedy or Musical.
 Filmed in 23 days, Cholodenko directed the film on a $3.5 million budget, a much smaller amount than her fellow 2011 Oscar nominees.
 The film was made with three different sources of equity financing, with Focus Features picking up the film for distribution.